jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

     (ii) the extent to which community outcomes would be promoted or achieved in an integrated and efficient manner by each option; and
     (iii) the impact of each option on the local authority's capacity to meet present and future needs in relation to any statutory responsibility of the local authority; and
-    (iv) any other matters that, in the opinion of the local authority, are relevant; and (c) if any of the options identified under paragraph (a) involves a significant decision in relation to land or a body of water, take into account the relationship of Maori and their culture and traditions with their ancestral land, water, sites, waahi tapu, valued flora and fauna, and other taonga.
+    (iv) any other matters that, in the opinion of the local authority, are relevant; and (c) if any of the options identified under paragraph (a) involves a significant decision in relation to land or a body of water, take into account the relationship of Māori and their culture and traditions with their ancestral land, water, sites, waahi tapu, valued flora and fauna, and other taonga.
 (2) This section is subject to section 79.

 ### 78 Community views in relation to decisions